Frozen-ux/Frozen-ux/README.md

 Hello!
 I'm a passionate Software Engineer with a love for creating innovative solutions and exploring the latest technologies.
 My journey in tech has been as cool as ice! ❄️

-- 🔭 I’m currently working on [Project Name](https://github.com/Frozen-ux/HeroFashion)
+- 🔭 I’m currently working on https://github.com/Frozen-ux/HeroFashion
 - 🌱 I’m currently learning **[AI Engineering/Springboot]**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **anything related to programming!**